 Every religious community has a number of steps on the path to perpetual profession of religious vows.
 These are the stages in our community’s formation.

 When a sister meets the requirements of the novitiate and if the discernment of her vocation is clear to both the community and herself, she vows to live in chastity, poverty, and obedience for one year.
 The Reverend Mother receives these vows in the context of the Mass and the newly professed sister receives the habit of the community.
 This consists of the gray habit, which is shaped like a Tau Cross, a crucifix, a long white veil, and a cord with three knots, which represent the vows.
-Armed with the community’s prayers, the newly professed sister leaves the Formation House and gives herself to more active ministry in the community, with times reserved for class at several points during the year.
+Supported by the prayers of the community, the newly professed sister enters more fully into the life and mission of the community, with times reserved for class at least twice during the year.
 As her vocation is tested and mutual discernment continues, she accordingly renews her vows yearly until the time of perpetual profession.
 “Let them put aside all attachment as well as every care and worry.
 Let them be only be concerned to serve, love, adore, and honor God, as best they can, with a single heart and a pure mind” (T.O.R.
 Rule 7).
-Click here to watch a video from a temporary profession of two of our Sisters.

-Following three to six years of temporary vows, a sister professes her perpetual vows, thereby making a permanent commitment to follow the chaste, poor, and obedient Christ in the context of our community.
+Following several years of temporary vows, a sister professes her perpetual vows, thereby making a permanent commitment to follow the chaste, poor, and obedient Christ in the context of our community.
 This day is a celebration of her espousal to Christ, the Bridegroom of the Church.
 At the profession ceremony, which occurs in the context of Mass, the sister receives a wedding band (a plain gold ring), which she wears as a sign of her spousal commitment to Christ and His Church, lived in the community.
-She is clothed that day in a white cape and a crown of roses.
+For the first part of the ceremony, she is clothed in a white cape and a crown of roses.
 The white cape is a reminder of the nuptial character of her profession and also calls to mind the sister’s Baptism, the day when she was first initiated into the death and resurrection of Christ.
 Religious vows are a deepening of the baptismal promises.
 The white roses of her crown symbolize the sister’s “white martyrdom,” that is her call to lay down her life daily for others.
 The red roses remind her of our charism of crucified love.
 The sister also receives a crown of thorns, which serve to recall to her mind and heart the sufferings of her Crucified Spouse in order to inspire her to follow Him always and to unite her sufferings to His.

 “As Christ poured Himself out for the life of the Church, through our consecration we give ourselves with Him for her continual life and growth in holiness.
 By God’s grace first received at baptism, we accept His invitation to follow more closely the poor, chaste, and obedient Christ, embracing the evangelical counsels as God’s gratuitous gift and special means to grow in holiness, which is the perfection of love.
 Through living the evangelical counsels in a spirit of ongoing conversion, we become freer to love, worship, and serve God with an undivided heart.
 Throughout the ages, holy men and women have been a source of renewal in the Church.
 We recognize that the greatest gift we can give to our Beloved and His Church is the witness of a transformed life made visible by our total dedication to love of God and neighbor.
 Our call as religious is not only to give witness to Christ’s loving presence here on earth, but to show that the Incarnate Son of God is the eschatological goal toward which all things tend, the splendor before which every other light pales, and the beauty which alone can fully satisfy the human heart.
 Our life of chastity, poverty, and obedience—forsaking the treasures of this world—gives striking witness to the priority of the kingdom of God and the fullness of life and glory that awaits the faithful in heaven, when we will meet Christ our Bridegroom face to face.”
 (Constitutions 23)